What is the average salary in Manhattan, NY?

 Clinical Psychologist

-Clinical psychologists assess and treat mental health conditions.
-They work in hospitals, private practices, and research institutions.
-They help individuals develop coping strategies.
-Manhattan has a high demand for mental health professionals.
+Clinical psychologists assess and treat mental health issues.
+They work in hospitals, private practices, and research centers.
+They help patients manage their conditions through therapy and counseling.
+Manhattan's diverse population benefits from their expertise.

 Find Clinical Psychologist jobs in Manhattan, NY